Der Herr der Liebe

 Der Herr der Liebe (The Master of Love) is a 1919 romantic silent film directed in Germany by Fritz Lang.
 It was his second film.
 Carl de Vogt and Gilda Langer starred, as they had in Lang's debut feature, Halbblut.
 Lang himself is said to have acted in a supporting role.
 The film is now considered to be lost.

 Plot

 Residing in a castle in the Carpathian Mountains, Hungarian nobleman Vasile Disecu becomes infatuated with Suzette, the daughter of his neighbor.
-He mistakes Stefana, a maid who is secretly in love with him, for Suzette and makes love to her.
+He mistakes Stefana, a maid who is secretly in love with him, for Suzette and has sex with her.
 When Yvette, his wife or mistress, finds out, she avenges herself with a liaison with Lazar, a Jewish peddler.
 Vasile imprisons Lazar.
 He kills Yvette and then himself.